IB Diploma Programme

 Do universities mention their requirements for subjects?

 Yes, many universities mention explicitly the subjects that they wish or the overall score or the level of the subject offering (HL/SL).
-The table gives a very generic guideline for universities:
+The table gives a very general guideline for universities requirements.

-How does assessment in the DP look like?
+How does an assessment in the DP look like?

 - Diploma Programme assessment includes both final examinations and internal assessment undertaken by the teacher to IB criteria and then externally moderated by the IB.